Intern resume...is that even a thing?

 You can additionally provide a breakdown of all the modules and coursework across the duration of your degree.
 This will help in case you are looking for internships in the field of your major.

-You can customize what you include here on the basis of where you are applying.
+You can customize what you include here based on where you are applying.
 For instance, there might be some academic projects which you completed but which are only relevant for a few specific profiles.

 A Section-wise Breakdown